openharmony/docs/en/application-dev/reference/apis/js-apis-Context.md

 getCacheDir(): Promise\<string>

-Obtains the cache directory of the application on the internal storage.
+Obtains the cache directory of the application in the internal storage.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core